statisticsnorway/klass/README.md

 #----------------------
 # Profiles for production
 #   production          = no test beans and only Active Directory login
-#   mariadb             = use remote mariaDB database
 #   remote-solr         = use remote Solr server
 #
 # Profiles for development
 #   ad-offline          = will only use test/embeded AD (apacheDS) [Forvaltning only]
 #   small-import        = imports a small number of classifications from legacy system, useful during development
 #   mock-mailserver     = outgoing emails are only logged
-#   h2                  = use h2 database (stored on your filesystem)
-#   h2-inmemory         = use h2 database but keep everything in memory only.
 #   embedded-solr       = run an instance of solr as part of the application (no need to run a separate solr application)
 ```

 ### Build profiles

-we have created custom profiles for time consuming tests that can be toggled on and off to help speed up compile time during development.
 The profile named `documentation` will generate API documentation with AsciiDoc (default: enabled)
-We also have a custom profile (`testbench`) for running GUI tests using TestBench (Vaadin licensed product).
-There's also a `checkstyle` and a `findbugs` for use with Jenkins to create code quality reports.

 ### Run / Debug